Skip to main content

 Empowering Schools Through Innovation in Mathematics Instruction

-The Rhode Island Department of Education (RIDE) is partnering with New Classrooms Innovation Partners to bring Teach to One Rhodemaps to select schools across the state.
+The Rhode Island Department of Education (RIDE) is partnering with New Classrooms to bring Teach to One Rhodemaps to select schools across the state.
 Teach to One Rhodemaps is Rhode Island’s localized version of Teach to One Roadmaps, a nationally recognized, personalized, competency-based math learning platform.
 This pilot, supported by the Bezos Family Foundation, is designed to help Rhode Island schools accelerate student learning through more individualized and coherent math instruction.

 Rhode Island Quote